aimaster-dev/image-compression-by-autoencoder/README.md

-# Image compression using Auto-Encoder neural network with ResNet-34 bottleneck blocks
+# Image compression using variational auto-encoder

-## Introduction

 This project is a simple implementation of auto-encoder neural network for image compression.
 The auto-encoder neural network is trained on the ImageNet dataset.
 The trained model is then used to compress and decompress the images.

-The compressed images are stored in a file and can be decompressed later.
+## Model architecture

+Model represents a variational auto-encoder with residual blocks and skip connections.

+* Encoder: _ResNet-34 architecture with fully connected layers_
+* Decoder: _ResNet-34 architecture with transposed convolution layers_
+* Loss: _VGG loss + MSE loss + KL divergence loss (from VAE)_

 ## Download pretrained models

+Models were trained on ImageNet dataset subset (20000 images).

 Here are the links to download the pretrained models:
 _B = number of quantization levels_, _L = latent dimension_

 * [B=2, L=128]()